chxdeng/mabain/README.md

 	-w running in writer mode

 Examples
-    Please follow these steps to run the examples.
+    Please follow these steps to run the examples
-    1. Compile libmabain.a by running make in mabain home
+    1. Build and install mabain library
     2. cd ./examples from mabain home
     3. Run make in the examples directory
     4. Create the database directory "mkdir ./tmp_db_dir"